Careers360 Logo

 Answer:

-Chiasmata- These are points of attachment between homologous chromosomes during their separation in diplotene to metaphase I stage of meiosis.
+Chiasmata- These are points of attachment between homologous chromosomes during their separation in diplotene to the metaphase I stage of meiosis.
 Chiasmata are initially formed in the regions of crossing over between nonsister chromatids but later on, tend to shift sideways.

 Q8.
 How does cytokinesis in plant cells differ from that in animal cells?